 - Jim Eagleman’s Nature News recalls favorite bumper stickers.

 - The band Slip Me Five sings “Hit That Jive Jack”

-- Poet Nancy Chin Long reads her poem “How She Discovered Sex”.
+- Poet Nancy Chen Long reads her poem “How She Discovered Sex”.

 - Rick Fettig offers “How to Celebrate in Brown County”.

 - Barry Elkins and Kenan Rainwater perform the John Prine song “Sam Stone”, from our 2019 show about the opiate epidemic.

 - Poet Keith Kelly shares “What Shall I Do This Summer”.

 - Dave Seastrom tells us about the love of the forest.